*The original article published on June 18, 2020 has been updated to reflect changes as of July 20, 2020.

 - IFR #19 amends IFR #3 by stating that 60% of the loan proceeds shall be used for payroll costs, instead of 75%.

 - The owner-employee and self-employment compensation maximum has been modified to $20,833 for the 24-week period, the eight-week maximum remains at $15,385.
+Additional information regarding owner-employee and self-employment compensation rules are provided in SBA Part Fourteen.

 - The payroll maximum per employee has been changed during the revised 24-week covered period option to $46,154, the eight-week maximum of $15,385 remains.